dmoini/lmu-projects/README.md

-# projects
+# Projects
-All my selected projects from courses at Loyola Marymount University.
+Example projects from my courses at Loyola Marymount University.